vmnamburu/wiki-Clickstream-Scala/README.md

-This note is to demonstrate how to analyse clickstream data from Wikipedia using pyspark.
+This note is to demonstrate how to analyse clickstream data from Wikipedia using Spark and Scala.
 This example covers analysis of Feb 2015 clickstream file.

 __Tools Used__